Bayeux war cemetery

 The Bayeux War Cemetery is the largest Second World War cemetery of Commonwealth soldiers in France, located in Bayeux, Normandy.
-The cemetery contains 4,648 burials, mostly of the Invasion of Normandy.
+The cemetery contains 4,648 burials, mostly from the Invasion of Normandy.
 Opposite this cemetery stands the Bayeux Memorial which commemorates more than 1,800 casualties of the Commonwealth forces who died in Normandy and have no known grave.

 The cemetery grounds were assigned to the United Kingdom in perpetuity by France in recognition of the sacrifices made by the British Empire in the defence and liberation of France during the war.
-In addition to the Commonwealth burials, there are 466 graves of German soldiers.
+In addition to the Commonwealth burials, there are also over 500 war graves of other nationalities, the majority German.

 The cemetery contains the Cross of Sacrifice or War Cross, designed by Sir Reginald Blomfield for the Commonwealth War Graves Commission (CWGC).

-Queen Elizabeth II and President of France Jacques Chirac attended ceremonies at the cemetery on 6 June 2004, marking the 60th anniversary of the D-Day invasion.

-Queen Elizabeth II and President of France François Hollande attended ceremonies at the cemetery on 6 June 2014, marking the 70th anniversary of the D-Day invasion.

 History

 The CWGC is responsible for marking and maintaining the graves of those members of the Commonwealth forces who died during the two world wars.
 Of the 18 Commonwealth cemeteries in Normandy containing 22,000 casualties of the invasion, Bayeux is largest.

 Although there was not a particular battle fought in Bayeux itself, casualties were brought to this cemetery from around the region.
-This includes field hospitals and soldiers who died on Sword Beach.
+This includes from field hospitals and soldiers who died on Sword Beach.

 Notable graves

 British Army Corporal Sidney Bates, a member of the 1st Battalion The Royal Norfolk Regiment, was awarded the Victoria Cross for his gallant actions on 6 August 1944 near Sourdeval.

 Five members of one aircrew are buried together: Royal Air Force Flying Officer B.E.
 Bell (pilot); Flying Officer H.D.
 Clark (air gunner); Sergeant J. Holden (wireless operator/air gunner); Sergeant J.J.
 Reed (air gunner); and Royal Australian Air Force Flying Officer D. MacFadyen.
-They all died 10 June 1944.
+They all died on 10 June 1944.